Bonded by Love for Product

 Like many other companies, we use Slack for real-time communication.
 However, we also recognize the many limits of chat-style communication and strongly bias toward capturing discussions wherever reasonable in documents, tickets, and other durable media (including, of course, Airtable bases).
 We believe the best decisions are often made with ample time, discussion, and thought, which are best supported by asynchronous collaboration.

 (A strongly written and asynchronous communication culture has other benefits, too.
 It's better for work done outside our main offices, or on time-shifted schedules.
-Also, it enables a greater proportion of focused “maker time” compared to a culture where everyone feels obligated to actively monitor chat for fear of missing out on important conversations.
-Of course, there are plenty of times when real-time chat or meetings really are the best way to communicate, and we embrace those situations.
+Also, it enables a greater proportion of focused “maker time” compared to a culture where everyone feels obligated to actively monitor chats for fear of missing out on important conversations.
+Of course, there are plenty of times when real-time chats or meetings really are the best way to communicate, and we embrace those situations.
 But we try to deploy these communication modes thoughtfully.)

 Flexible Work Arrangements